jensonp/project-steam-engine/backend-deep-dive-fixed.md

   .statusCode is NOT included (not in the serialized object)
 ```

-The `Error.stack` property is non-enumerable (set by V8 via `Error.captureStackTrace`), so `JSON.stringify` skips it.
+The `Error.​stack` property is non-enumerable (set by V8 via `Error.​capture​Stack​Trace`), so `JSON.​stringify` skips it.
 This prevents stack traces from leaking to API consumers -- a security feature.

 ---

 ### 19.2 Stack Trace Capture Mechanics

-When `new SteamApiError(message, statusCode)` is constructed:
+When `new Steam​Api​Error(message, status​Code)` is constructed:

 ```
 V8 Internal: